 If you’re still convinced that incorporating your business finances with your personal money is a good idea, here are some reasons why you should think again:

-The concept of a hobby business
+Having a hobby business

-It’d be extremely difficult to prove to the government that you are trying to run a legitimate business if your finances don’t reflect this.
+It’d be extremely difficult to prove to the Government that you are trying to run a legitimate business if your finances don’t reflect this.

-It’s a rule that only true businesses can deduct business expenses – running your business with your personal account may seem as though it’s more of a hobby business (i.e. not-for-profit), and you may have to prove otherwise.
+It’s a rule that only true businesses can deduct business expenses – running your business with your personal account may seem as though it’s more of a hobby business (i.e., not-for-profit), and you may have to prove otherwise.